 Dina Zalewski

-Dina Zalewski is an associate in Sommers Schwartz’s Medical Malpractice Litigation and Personal Litigation groups.
+Dina Zalewski is a member of Sommers Schwartz’s Medical Malpractice Litigation and Personal Litigation groups.
 From a young age, she knew she wanted to be a lawyer and, because her family was directly affected by a healthcare provider’s medical negligence, joining the medical malpractice team here at Sommers Schwartz was a natural fit.

 POPULAR